 Meredith is a third year PhD student, focusing on the evolution of contractional mountain belts and intra-continental basins.
-She received her B.A. in Geology from Colorado College and her M.S. in Information Studies from the School of Information at the University of Texas at Austin.
 Meredith is interested in the tectonics of sedimentary basins in intra-continental settings, clastic sedimentology and provenance analysis.
 Her current field areas include the Qaidam basin on the Tibetan Plateau, the Raton basin in Colorado and New Mexico, and the Galisteo-El Rito basin of New Mexico.
-Her research includes a variety of analytical techniques, including magnetostratigraphy, detrital mineral geochronology and sandstone petrography.
+Her research includes a variety of analytical techniques, including magnetostratigraphy, detrital mineral geochronology, heavy mineral analysis and sandstone petrography.

 Current Research Projects